 The Company has provided a full valuation allowance for its deferred tax assets due to uncertainty of generating sufficient capital gains or taxable income in future periods to realize these assets.
-The Company will elect to be treated for federal income tax purposes as a RIC beginning with its 2013 taxable year and anticipates meeting all the requirements as a RIC.
+Beginning with its 2013 taxable year, the Company may elect to be treated as a RIC if it is in the best interests of the Company.
 As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that the Company distributes to its stockholders as dividends and claims dividends paid deductions to compute taxable income.
+Accordingly, the Company would no longer provide deferred taxes nor associated valuation allowance.
 A RIC will not be eligible to utilize net operating losses.
-However, the net operating losses may become available should the Company disqualify as a RIC and become a C corporation in the future
+However, the net operating losses may become available should the Company not elect to be taxed as a RIC for 2013 or subsequently fails to qualify as a RIC and become a C corporation in the future.